 - Edge computing and AI: With the proliferation of Internet of Things (IoT) devices and the need for real-time processing, AI will increasingly be deployed at the network edge.
 Edge computing, combined with AI capabilities, allows for faster data processing, reduced latency, and enhanced privacy.
 This trend will enable AI-driven applications and services to operate more efficiently and effectively in decentralized environments.

-- Ethical AI governance: As AI becomes more pervasive, there will be an increased focus on ethical AI governance.
+- Ethical AI governance: As AI becomes more pervasive, an increased focus will be on ethical AI governance.
 Organizations and policymakers will develop frameworks and guidelines to ensure responsible and ethical AI use.
 This includes addressing issues like bias, fairness, privacy, and the societal impact of AI technologies.
-Ethical AI governance will play a crucial role in shaping AI policies and practices across the IT industry.

 AI implementations that we currently witness in the Information Technology sector demonstrate the capabilities and potential of AI as a crucial tool for fostering innovation.
 By leveraging AI, businesses in IT can achieve automation, personalized user experiences, streamlined operations, improved decision-making, and various other advantages.
 These advancements highlight the indispensable nature of AI in the IT industry, as it enables organizations to optimize their processes, deliver tailored services, and make more informed and efficient decisions.
 As AI progresses, it will play a pivotal role in shaping the future of IT, fostering innovation, and empowering organizations to stay ahead in the ever-changing technological landscape.